 No matter how well you think you know the mark schemes, you cannot predict what you are going to get.
 From what I’ve seen, most people actually get better results than they thought they would when they walked out of the exam hall.
 So if you’ve made some predictions, try not to get too emotionally wound up over them, as they are essentially completely made up by you.

 Research!
-There are so many alternatives to the traditional route (GCSEs à A-Levels à University) that many young people are not made aware of; BTECs, NVQs, Access to Higher Education Diplomas, short courses, apprenticeships, traineeships, the Open University, foundation degrees, finding a university place through clearing, even more than I don’t yet know of, and choosing them does NOT make you inferior or less intelligent or less ambitious than people who go down the traditional route.
+There are so many alternatives to the traditional route (GCSEs - A-Levels - university) that many young people are not made aware of - BTECs, NVQs, Access to Higher Education Diplomas, short courses, apprenticeships, traineeships, the Open University, foundation degrees, finding a university place through clearing, even more that I don’t yet know of - and choosing them does NOT make you inferior or less intelligent or less ambitious than people who go down the traditional route.

 It is important that both schools and parents understand and encourage this.
 For a handful of careers, yes, taking an alternative/uncommon route may mean it takes you a bit longer or it is a bit harder to achieve your final goal, but there will also be advantages.
 You’ll probably have a more interesting and varied experience, learn more, and keep yourself in better health, both mentally and physically.